The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/black-mage-firestarter_-astral-fire-i.png "Firestarter: Astral Fire I")

-<br>While using the Firestarter proc in Astral Fire III is still a reasonably strong spell, using the proc this way replaces a relatively weak **Fire III** casted in Umbral Ice III with one used in Astral Fire I and as a result provides more of a gain.\
+<br>While using the Firestarter proc in Astral Fire III is still a reasonably strong spell, using the proc this way replaces a relatively weak **Fire III** casted in Umbral Ice III with one used in Astral Fire I and as a result provides more of a gain.

-\
+Generally we can utilize **Paradox** in Umbral Ice to weave the Transpose for this use case as above.
+As needed, High Thunder or **Xenoglossy** can also be utilized for weaving here, or even (less ideally) have your **Blizzard IV** be instant-cast via **Swiftcast**/**Triplecast**.

-This is not without drawbacks though—in order to weave the **Transpose**, it is required to use a “filler spell” (High Thunder or **Xenoglossy**), or less ideally have your **Blizzard IV** be instant-cast via **Swiftcast**/**Triplecast**.
-Furthermore, it is important to note that the Firestarter proc applies Astral Fire III sooner than a regular cast of **Fire III** would apply it, which will result in a slightly stricter Astral Fire timer to work with.
+It is important to note that the Firestarter proc applies Astral Fire III sooner than a regular cast of **Fire III** would apply it, which will result in a slightly stricter Astral Fire timer to work with.

 # **AoE Rotation (3+ targets)**